something678/TodKat/README.md

     `python TodKat_iemocap.py` for IEMOCAP.
     `python TodKat_meld.py` for MELD.

-Bug fix: the sklearn package was called erreneously, causing the extreme high macro-F1 of MELD.
+Bug fix: the sklearn was used erreneously, causing the extreme high macro-F1 of MELD.
 A hot fix is provided.
-Below lists the SOTA performance:
+Below lists the updated performance:
 <table>
   <tr>
  <th colspan="2">MELD</th>